First Nations Consultation

 Pauqauchin First Nation reserve lands total 330.40 hectares made up of three reserves on the south end of Vancouver Island.
 The most populated reserve is Cole Bay 3, on the edge of Coles Bay, on the Saanich peninsula.

 Pauquachin was originally part of the WSÁNEĆ (Saanich) Nation, which also includes Tsawout, Tsartlip, and Tseycum.
 These bands share a common history and territory.
 Saanich First Nation settlements have been mostly concentrated on the western side of the Saanich Peninsula.
-Hatch Point Reserve # 3 is located within CVRD jurisdiction.
+Hatch Point Reserve # 3 is located within the CVRD.

 Visit Website